 A Parish Meeting is usually appropriate where the population is fewer than 150.
 Unlike a Parish Council, a Parish Meeting is not a corporate body representing its electors but consists of all the electors, who must elect a chairman annually.
 The chairman has responsibility for every aspect of the civil administration of the parish, including the holding of any property and the protection of amenities such as footpaths.
 In the case of Selmeston, the only significant property is the war memorial, for which nearby Alciston has joint responsibility.
 The village hall is managed separately from the Parish Meeting, by trustees appointed under a trust deed.

-Wealden district council is the next tier of government, and Selmeston is part of the Alfriston ward, together with Alfriston, Berwick, Chalvington & Ripe and Alciston.
-The ward returns one councillor, who was a Conservative, Philip Ede, in the May 2015 election.
+Wealden district council is the next tier of government, and Selmeston is part of the Arlington ward, which also includes Alciston, Berwick, Chalvington & Ripe, Deanland and Laughton.
+The ward returns one councillor.
+This is currently a Conservative, David Watts.

 The parliamentary district for Selmeston is Lewes.
-The general election in May 2015 elected a Conservative, Maria Caulfield.
+The general election in 2019 re-elected a Conservative, Maria Caulfield.